philippeitis/cpsc312-project/README.md

 >>>
 ```

-By going to http://localhost:4999/main.html, you can interact with the web-based FastFunc UI, which allows searching for functions, adding new functions, and deleting functions as necessary, and provides a significantly more discoverable interface compared to the command line.
+By going to http://localhost:4999/main.html, you can interact with the web-based FastFunc UI, which is more discoverable compared to the command line interface, and makes it much easier to see everything in action.
+This interface provides the following features:
+1. Searching for functions using using the `Function Search` form
+2. Bookmarking selected functions by selecting them and pressing `Save`
+3. Deleting functions, by clicking the trash can
+4. Adding new functions by using the `Add Function to Knowledgebase` form and pressing `Confirm`

+You will also find that `Path Search` is linked, which will take you to http://localhost:4999/path.html.
+On this page, you can search for paths using the `Path Search` form (and pressing submit), or navigate back to the main page by pressing `Function Search`.
+This will display a list of paths - you can then click on individual function names to see their full description.

 By going to http://localhost:4999/openapi, you can interact with the OpenAPI specification with [RapiDoc](https://mrin9.github.io/RapiDoc/), which provides schemas for all of the endpoints the server provides and allows user interaction.
-This should look like [this image](./resources/openapi.png).
+This would be used by IDE / language developers to quickly explore the API.
+The page should look like [this image](./resources/openapi.png).

+[USAGE.md](USAGE.md) goes into further detail about how to use FastFunc through the command line interface, providing specific examples of different tasks to help direct your evaluation.

 #### Prolog Dependencies
 The project uses the [http](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/http.html%27)), [pcre](https://www.swi-prolog.org/pldoc/man?section=pcre), and [dcg](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/dcg/basics.pl) libraries.
 If it is run with SWIPL 8.+, all functionality will be available.
 If not, then the `pcre` library will not be imported, and only the JSON capabilities of the `http` library will be used.
 This has been tested on the department computers using SWIPL 7.6.4, and using SWIPL 8.4 locally, and all tests pass.